Regent Seven Seas Cruises - Final Grade: "C+"

-Regent Seven Seas Cruises was founded in 1990.
-Headquartered in Fort Lauderdale, Florida, Regent operates three cruise ships that are designed to carry between 800 and 1,100 passengers and crew.
+Regent Seven Seas Cruises (Regent) was founded in 1990.
+Headquartered in Florida, Regent operates five cruise ships that are designed to carry between 800 and 1,300 passengers and crew.
+Regent is a subsidiary of Norwegian Cruise Line Holdings which is incorporated in Bermuda.

 Regent Seven Seas Cruises - Cruise Ship Fleet